 - Preheat the oven to 375 degrees Fahrenheit (190 Cesisus), and line a muffin pan with paper or silicone liners.
 Start by washing your oranges and then zesting one of them (using a small grater to remove the bright orange part of the peel).
 Set aside the zest for later.

 - Peel the oranges.
-Then place oranges, eggs, melted coconut oil, and melted honey in the blender.
+Then place the orange slices, eggs, melted coconut oil, and melted honey in the blender.
 Blend for about 30 seconds or until very smooth and liquidy.

-- Add the whole wheat flour, salt, baking soda, baking powder, and dried cranberries to the blender.
+- Add the whole-wheat flour, salt, baking soda, baking powder, and dried cranberries to the blender.
 Blend only until just combined, about 5-10 seconds.
-Don’t over blend, there may be a few streaks of flour, that is okay.
+Don’t over blend; there may be a few streaks of flour, which is okay.

 - In the lined or greased muffin pan, place ⅓ cup of batter in each cup.
 Sprinkle orange zest on top of the muffins.
 Bake for 15-17 minutes, until muffins spring back slightly when touched with your finger.
 Leave the muffins to cool in the muffin pan for 5 minutes before placing the muffins on a cooling rack to fully cool.